craftingcity/The-Known-World/Prenotes July 21 25.md

 ##### FIGHT FOR THE CART
 15 - Liliana
 13 - Xenfer
-10 - Militia of Scum (GRE)
-	A (6)
-	B
 8 - Emilio
 4 - Jasper
 2 - Zesh

-We leave our heroes on the date of ...
-AF, as they ...
+We leave our heroes on the date of 19th of Harvest, 106 AF, as they gather their Amber delivery and try to head out of town.